AlexandraNel/Challenge01/README.md

 An aside bar on the right extends this concept by explaining three key benefits of utilising the services of Horiseon Social Solution Services
 Website meets accessibilty standards, important to the SEO if this company, that works with SEO optimisation

+## Credits
+Code provided through the GitLab Repo
+I have updated this code myself using resources provided throughout the course.
+* Find provided assets (from GitLab) within the Archive folder
+* Find updated index.html file and connected assets within the 02_proj folder
+* README and LICENSE can be found immediately, outside of all folders